-3 This is under section 165ZH of the Resource Management Act 1991 - but it only applies if a consent right allocation system is not in place.
+&lt;sup>3 This is under section 165ZH of the Resource Management Act 1991 - but it only applies if a consent right allocation system is not in place.
 There is currently no such system in Marlborough - although an allocation system is proposed under the Marlborough Environment Plan.

-- cannot be approved as it stands because, we submit, as matters stand, there are unacceptable cumulative effects in Clova Bay. - 5.6 It is expected that cumulative effect issues will be addressed through the Schedule 1 process for the aquaculture chapter of the MEP4.
-This is expected, through a public and independently adjudicated process, to determine appropriate areas and densities of aquaculture for Clova Bay. - 5.7 We appreciate that some degree of aquaculture at Site 8556 is likely to be found appropriate under this MEP process.
-However, this does not mean that the existing intensity can be considered appropriate and consented for 20 more years in the meantime. - 5.8 To this end we submit that an agreed transitional area and intensity of marine farming on site 8556 might be consented as a transitional measure, along with a consent condition or a consent term that effectively required the adaption to what is operatively determined as the appropriate location, area and density for existing activity in relation to Site 8556 under the MEP Schedule 1 process (if that turns to be different).
-We would welcome the opportunity to discuss this further, including what we would see as an agreed transitional area and intensity of marine farming for Site 8556. - 5.2 In the following sections we provide more specific comment on cumulative and site specific issues with this application.
+&lt;sup>4 The MEP aquaculture chapter proposes to determine appropriate areas and densities for aquaculture through a process of identifying and mapping 'Aquaculture Management Areas'.

+- 5.8 To this end we submit that an agreed transitional area and intensity of marine farming on site 8557 might be consented as a transitional measure, along with a consent condition or a consent term that effectively required the adaption to what is operatively determined as the appropriate location, area and density for existing activity in relation to Site 8557 under the MEP Schedule 1 process (if that turns to be different).
+We would welcome the opportunity to discuss this further, including what we would see as an agreed transitional area and intensity of marine farming for Site 8557. - 5.2 In the following sections we provide more specific comment on cumulative and site specific issues with this application.
 We group our concerns into Natural Character and Indigenous Biodiversity, Landscape, and Navigation and Recreation.